vivshankar/consent-app-sample/README.md

 The server will start on port 3000 by default.
 You can change this by setting the `PORT` environment variable.

+### Obtaining IBM Verify credentials

+Note that the IBM Verify instance configured here serves a dual purpose -

+1. As a consent management system and store invoked through the /v1.0/verify/* APIs.
+2. As an OAuth server that issues tokens to authorize calls into the /v1.0/verify/* APIs.

+In order to obtain an appropriate API client ID and secret, you will need to [create an API Client](https://docs.verify.ibm.com/verify/docs/support-developers-create-api-client) on your IBM Verify tenant.
+You will need the following entitlements:

+- Create privacy consent records (createPrivacyConsent)
+- Retrieve privacy purposes and associated user's consent (performDSP)
+- Check for data usage approval (performDUA)

 ## API Endpoints

 ### Basic Endpoints (In-memory storage)